Some 40 percent of the Bay Area’s greenhouse gas emissions come from cars and trucks.

 MTC just completed programming funds from Cycle 2.
 ATP Cycle 3 will cover FY 2019-20 and FY 2020-21.
 The Call for Projects begins April 15, 2016; applications for both the statewide and regional ATP are due on June 15, 2016. $120 million is available for programming through the Statewide ATP Cycle 3, and $20 million is available in MTC’s Regional ATP Cycle 3.

 In order to be eligible for both Statewide and Regional ATP, applicants must submit the statewide application to Caltrans and both the statewide and regional supplemental applications to MTC by the June 15 deadline.

 Refer to the Caltrans ATP web page for the electronic statewide ATP application: http://www.dot.ca.gov/hq/LocalPrograms/atp/cycle-3.html

 MTC Regional ATP Cycle 3 Materials

 See the last page of the Regional ATP Cycle 3 Guidelines for full application instructions.
 Required materials include the electronic statewide ATP application (see above), printed; regional supplemental application, and other required back-up information.
 Applicants must include three hard copies and one electronic copy.

-MTC will hold applicant workshops in early May; refer to the workshop announcement for further details.
+MTC held applicant workshops in early May; refer to the workshop materials for further details.
 See the “Related Documents” section for program documents and guidelines, and refer to the Caltrans ATP web page and the CTC ATP web page for additional information.
 Questions?
-Contact Kenneth Kao at email@example.com or (510) 817-5768.
+Contact Kenneth Kao at firstname.lastname@example.org or (510) 817-5768.